harayoki/MMSXX_MSX1PaletteQuantizer/README.md

 "MSX1PaletteQuantizer" is an effect plugin that recreates the MSX1 (TMS9918) look in compositions.
 It imitates the graphics style specific to MSX1, based on rules (15 colors, 2 colors within an 8-dot horizontal area).
+The plugin is compatible with After Effects Multi-Frame Rendering to speed up exports.

 ## Disclaimer